-The typical diarrhea diet flies in the face of most dietary recommendations for diabetics.
-While most diabetic diets are rich in fibrous fruits, vegetables and beans, foods that help to ease diarrhea symptoms tend to be the exact opposite.
-However, that doesn't mean that you must suffer through diarrhea just to stick to your diabetic meal plan.
-There are a number of diabetic friendly foods that also help you bounce back faster from diarrhea.
+The typical diarrhea diet flies in the face of most dietary recommendations for people with diabetes.
+While most diets for people who have diabetes are rich in fibrous fruits, vegetables and beans, foods that help to ease diarrhea symptoms tend to be the exact opposite.
+However, that doesn't mean that you must endure diarrhea just to stick to your meal plan.
+There are a number of foods beneficial to people with diabetes that also help you bounce back faster from diarrhea.
 If you have diarrhea that lasts longer than five days or is combined with a fever, the University of Maryland Medical Center advises that you contact your doctor.

 Video of the Day

 Bananas are the "B" in the commonly used B.R.A.T. diet for diarrhea.
 While the B.R.A.T diet remains unproved, the University of Maryland Medical Center, or UMMC, reports that bananas may improve diarrhea symptoms.
-Also, bananas in moderation are part of a healthy diabetic diet.
+Also, bananas in moderation are part of a healthy diet for people with diabetes.
 However, limit your banana intake to one or two serving per day as they are high in the fruit sugar fructose.
 Mayo Clinic warns that excessive fructose intake can induce diarrhea in people who are fructose intolerant.